TEPREL: TEPREL-B

 TEPREL-B is the first flight version of the TEPREL engine.
 Several design improvements have been implemented to reduce the overall weight of the engine.
 It is equipped with a thrust vector control system and a convergent-divergent nozzle, all regeneratively cooled.
 In May 2019 the first unit of this model was destroyed during a test.
 After a long investigation PLD Space concluded that the problem was due to excess pressure during engine start at ignition.
 PLD Space addressed the issue through a combination of improvements to the launch site infrastructure and procedural improvements.
 It is currently fully operational.
 In February 2020, PLD Space successfully completed a 122-second test that allowed it to achieve flight rating.

 On August 28, 2020, PLD Space completed required tests for the thrust vector control system on the Teprel-B rocket engine.

 TEPREL-C

 Flight version of the TEPREL engine to be used in the Miura 5 rocket.
 Initially it was expected to produce 105.5 kN of thrust at sea level.
 Later expected thrust was increased to 190 kN.

 TEPREL-C Vacuum

 Version of TEPREL-C adapted to vacuum, and capable of re-ignition in microgravity conditions.
 Capable of 75 kN of thrust.
+It has specific impulse of 323 s.